cloudify-cosmo/docs.getcloudify.org/content/manager_webui/graphing-metrics.md

 {{% gsSummary %}}{{% /gsSummary %}}

-# Overview

-Cloudify's Monitoring Implementation uses [Grafana]({{< field "grafana" >}}) for tracking system metrics.
+Cloudify implements monitoring using [Grafana]({{< field "grafana" >}}) for tracking system metrics.
-The monitoring section can be found on each deployment's page in the user interface:
+The monitoring section is located on each deployment's page in the user interface:

 ![The monitoring section button]({{< img "ui/ui-monitoring-tab.jpg" >}})

-Once you open the monitoring section you can find a default dashboard with six graphs.
+By default, when you open the monitoring section of a deployment page, you see a dashboard with six graphs.
-You can also customize your dashboard however you want and save it on a JSON file or in your browser's local storage.
+You can customize the dashboard according to your preferences, and save it as a JSON file or in your browser's local storage.

 ![The monitoring]({{< img "ui/ui_monitoring.jpg" >}})

-### Default Dashboard:
+### Default Dashboard

-The default dashboard is a set of graphs that Cloudify will initialize if a dashboard doesn't already exist.
+The default dashboard is a set of graphs that Cloudify initializes if another dashboard does not exist.
-The presented common system metrics are a good start from which you can further customize your dashboard.
+The default metrics provide a good base from which you can customize your dashboard.<br>
 The default dashboard includes the following metrics:

 * CPU Utilization - System